 And you will find yourself among the throngs of humanity who are easily distracted and amused, playing with their toys as the house burns, “tranquilized by the trivial,” as Kierkegaard said, and speaking of the future as though it was going to go on as it has.
 After all, we made it this far.
 We have proven our superiority at figuring things out and removing obstacles to our desires.
 We killed off most of the large wild mammals and most of the indigenous peoples in order to take their lands.
 We bent nature to our will, paved over its forests and grasslands, rerouted and dammed its rivers, dug up what journalist Thom Hartman calls its “ancient sunlight,” and burned that dead creature goo into the atmosphere so that our vehicles could motor us around on land, sea, and air and our weapons could keep our enemies in check.
 And now we have given its atmosphere a high fever.
 But, as the old adage has it, (a phrase I first heard in the 1980s, which has informed me ever since), “nature bats last.”

 You may find yourself in the company of people who seem to have no awareness of the consequences we face or who don’t want to know or who might have a momentary inkling but cannot bear to face it.
-You may find people who have all the data in hand but cannot see the implications, as though staring at Magellan’s ships.
+You may find people who have all the data in hand but cannot see the implications, as though staring at Magellan’s ships on the horizon.
 You may experience people becoming angry if you steer the conversation in the direction of the planetary crisis.
 You may sense that you are becoming a social pariah due to what you see, even when you don’t mention it, and you may feel lonely in the company of most people you know.
 For you, it’s not just the elephant in the room; it’s the elephant on fire in the room, and yet you feel you can rarely say its name.

 I once asked Leonard for his advice on how to talk with others about this.
 He replied: “There are things we don’t tell the children.”
 It is helpful to realize that most people are not ready for this conversation.
 They may never be ready, just as some people die after a long illness, still in denial that death was at their doorstep.
 It is a mystery as to who can handle the truth of our situation and who runs from it as though their sanity depended on not seeing it.
 There is even a strange phenomenon that some of my extinction-aware friends and I have noticed: you might sometimes find relaxation in the company of those who don’t know and don’t want to know.
 For a while you pretend that all is well or at least the same as it has been.
 You discuss politics, the latest drama series, new cafes.
 You visit the matrix for a little R & R. But this usually doesn’t last long as the messages coming from the catastrophe are unrelenting.

 The Parent Trap.
 There is one category of people that I have found especially resistant to seeing this darkest of truths: parents.
 A particular and by now familiar glazed look comes over their faces when the conversation gets anywhere near the topic of human extinction.
 And how could it be otherwise?
 It is built into the DNA that parents (not all, of course) love their children above themselves.
 They would sacrifice anything for them.
-So to think that there will be no protection for their children in the future, that no amount of money or homesteading or living on a boat or in a gated community or on a mountaintop or growing a secret garden will save them is too unbearable a thought to hold for even a second.
+So to think that there will be no protection for their children in the future, that no amount of money or homesteading or living on a boat or in a gated community or in a bunker or on a mountaintop with a secret garden will save them is too unbearable a thought to hold for even a second.
 I have also noticed a flash of anger arise in the midst of the distracted look on their faces, an almost subliminal message that says, “Don’t say another word on this subject.”